 Do Butterworts require a dormancy period?

-- Temperate Butterworts: Require a dormancy period during winter to rest and prepare for the next growing season.
+- Temperate types: Require a dormancy period during winter to rest and prepare for the next growing season.

-- Tropical Butterworts: Do not need dormancy and continue growing year-round.
+- Tropical types: Do not need dormancy and continue growing year-round.

 Can I propagate Butterworts?